webdevcody/launchpad/README.md

 export default handler;
 ```

 Like mentioned, the handler is a normal express handler with additional context parameters passed into the first parameter.
+The context parameter will contain various helper functions provided by the shuttle library.

 ## Logger